-The Priority option defines which Peering Group to favor if two peering groups have peering rules matching an outbound call.
+The Priority option defines which Peering Group to favor (Priority 1 gives the highest precedence) if two peering groups have peering rules matching an outbound call.
 Peering Rules are described below.

 Then click Save to create the group.

 5.6.2 Creating Peering Servers